Asjha Jones: High school and AAU

-Jones attended Piscataway Township High School, where she set the school record of points and rebounds with 2,266 and 1,256 respectively.
+Jones attended Piscataway High School, where she set the school record of points and rebounds with 2,266 and 1,256 respectively.
 As a senior, Jones played on the high school team that went to the stale finals.
 In the semi-final game against the Shawnee Renegades, the opposing team knew they had to contain Jones.
 While they were successful in limiting her shots from the field (Jones was 3 for 18), they could not stop her rebounding or free throw shooting.
 Jones had 15 rebounds and hit 6 of 7 free throws to help lead the Piscataway team past Shawnee and on to the finals.

 In high school, she was a McDonald's All-American and The Star-Ledger New Jersey Girls Basketball Player of the Year, earning her a scholarship to the University of Connecticut.
 Jones was named a WBCA All-American.
 She participated in the WBCA High School All-America Game, where she scored seven points.